NVIDIA/cub/docs/test_overview.md

 >  :warning: CUB is in the progress of migrating to [Catch2](https://github.com/catchorg/Catch2) framework.

+CUB tests rely on [CPM](https://github.com/cpm-cmake/CPM.cmake) to fetch [Catch2](https://github.com/catchorg/Catch2) that's used as our main testing framework along with [metal](https://github.com/brunocodutra/metal) that's used as template metaprogramming backend for some of the test macro implementation.

 Currently,
 legacy tests coexist with Catch2 ones.
 This guide is focused on new tests.